Infrastructure

 The condition of roads in Nyandarua is worsening every passing day.
 Residents are suffering huge losses due to failure to deliver farm produce to markets, especially during the rains.

-Others are forced to use donkeys and makeshift stretchers to carry the sick and bodies of those who do not make it to hospital since cars and motorcycles cannot reach the villages.
+Others are forced to use donkeys and makeshift stretchers to carry sick people and bodies of those who do not make it to the hospital since cars and motorcycles cannot reach the villages.

 It all started in April when a section of the Chinese-built bridge collapsed after heavy rain.
 As residents waited for the authorities to fix the connection, another downpour pounded the area, washing away the entire bridge – sparking a huge outcry among residents.